 EdTech trends in the digital era

-The global education technology (EdTech) market is a rapidly growing industry which comprises a wide range of business possibilities - from early-stage startups, to middle-market companies all the way up to publicly traded companies.
+The global education technology (EdTech) market is a rapidly growing industry that comprises a wide range of business possibilities - from early-stage startups to middle-market companies all the way up to publicly traded companies.

-If we consider the three main education categories - K-12, post-secondary, and corporate/professional training - each of these categories carry their own distinct characteristics within the EdTech market.
-In other words, each level of education carries their own unique possibilities in terms of what technology is applicable, which allows for different end users, buyers, and funding mechanisms.
+If we consider the three main education categories - K-12, post-secondary, and corporate/professional training - each of these categories carries its own distinct characteristics within the EdTech market.
+In other words, each level of education carries its own unique possibilities in terms of what technology is applicable, which allows for different end users, buyers, and funding mechanisms.

 In emerging markets, the digital transformation of education is gaining a lot of traction.
 Investors and stakeholders from a range of industries can benefit if they seize new opportunities for collaboration.
 If we look beyond the reasoning of transitioning to a more, digital learning environment due to the pandemic, there are a variety of other factors that will shape the future and speed of the digital transformation in education.